 We put the above question to our respondents and there was seemed to be a recurring theme surrounding food, awareness and consistency across the board.

-“Dedicated Lanes” Although some airline already do this, it was felt that a dedicated “Medical Assistance” lane at airport security would be beneficial, and not just for those with Diabetes.
-Some of our respondents felt that when they are being scanned for a second time, being made to empty the contents of their bags to match the medical equipment to Doctor’s letters and being swabbed, they are holding up other passengers.
+Although some airline already do this, it was felt that a dedicated “Medical Assistance” lane at airport security would be beneficial, and not just for those with travelling with diabetes.
+Some of our respondents felt that when they are being scanned for a second time, being made to empty the contents of their bags to match the medical equipment to doctor’s letters and being swabbed, they are holding up other passengers.
 Most felt this was unfair (to the other passengers) and so a dedicated lane (or two) would be ideal.
 This could also help with the staff training issues mentioned above – the need for trained staff would be just for those working on these lanes.